lmiller1990/design-pattenrns-for-vuejs/FORMS.md

   \label{fig}
 \end{figure}

-We could define those using an object:
+We will define the constraints using an object:

 ```js
 const limits = {